oaworks/oa-works/src/policies/transparency.md

 ## Questions & feedback

-If you have feedback or questions, let us know at [hi@oa.works](mailto:hi@oa.works).
+If you have feedback or questions, let us know at [hello@oa.works](mailto:hello@oa.works).

 ## Page updates

-Established: Month DDth 2022
+Established: Oct 18th 2022
 Last updated: N/A